 IE6, IE7 & IE8, meet VMWare Fusion

-I have spent many hours researching into making these browser tests less painful and the first tool I got hooked on was a Windows only application called IETester.
+I have spent many hours researching how to make these browser tests less painful, and the first tool I got hooked on was a Windows‐only application called IETester.
 This application packaged the different engines found in each version of IE, and allowed you to create new tabs based on the engine version you wished to test for.
-Initially, I thought this was a great idea but I encountered numerous issues with JavaScript execution and small differences in how the application rendered a page, leading me to have to look for another solution.
+Initially, I thought this was a great idea, but I encountered numerous issues with JavaScript execution and small differences in how the application rendered a page, which led me to look for another solution.

 Setup

-For this tutorial I will be using the Windows XP VHD, which includes IE6 as standard.
-To begin you will need to download this image from Internet Explorer Application Compatibility VPC Image.
-Once successfully downloaded you will be able to extract the .EXE using a tool such as The Unarchiver.
-You will now have two files of which to work with:
+For this tutorial, I will be using the Windows XP VHD, which includes IE6 as standard.
+To begin, you will need to download this image from Internet Explorer Application Compatibility VPC Image.
+Once successfully downloaded, you will be able to extract the .EXE using a tool such as The Unarchiver.
+You will now have two files to work with:

 - Windows XP.vhd